Charli XCX wants to hear fans remix her latest song 'Claws' | NME

 ‘Claws’ followed on April 23, with Charli commissioning three new pieces of artwork for the track.

-As well as writing and releasing new material, Charli has been delivering specially formatted live-stream events from her home during isolation.
+As well as writing and releasing new material, Charli has been delivering specially formatted livestream events from her home during isolation.
 Clairo, Christine and the Queens and Zara Larsson have all made appearances on her streams.

-‘how i’m feeling’ is due for a May 15 release.
+‘how i’m feeling now’ is due for a May 15 release.